 The following table presents our summary historical financial and operating data for the periods indicated.
-Our summary historical financial and operating data for each of the three years ended December 31, 2001 and at December 31, 2000 and 2001 are derived from our audited consolidated financial statements beginning on page F-1.
+Our summary historical financial and operating data for each of the three years ended December 31, 2001 and at December 31, 2000 and 2001 and for the three months ended March 31, 2001 and March 31, 2002 and at March 31, 2002 are derived from our audited and unaudited consolidated financial statements beginning on page F-1.
 Historical results are not necessarily indicative of the results that may be expected for any future period.
+Interim results are not necessarily indicative of results that may be achieved for the entire fiscal year.
+Results for the three months ended March 31, 2002 reflect a required change in an accounting principle, which is described in note 4 to our unaudited consolidated financial statements for the three months ended March 31, 2002 beginning on page F-47.

 Our results for the year ended December 31, 1999 reflect the results of Macmillan Library Reference and Aranzadi from July 1999, in each case the month in which we acquired the business.
 Our results for the year ended December 31, 2000 reflect the results of Prometric from March 2000, the results of Dialog from May 2000 and the results of Carson and Primark from September 2000, in each case the month in which we acquired the business.
-Our results for the year ended December 31, 2001 reflect the results of the interest in First Call we previously did not own from June 2001, the results of the acquired businesses of Harcourt from July 2001 and the results of NewsEdge from September 2001, in each case the month in which we acquired the business or interest.
+Our results for the year ended December 31, 2001 reflect the results of the interest in First Call we previously did not own from June 2001, the results of the acquired businesses of Harcourt from July 2001 and the results of NewsEdge from September 2001, in each case the month in which we acquired the business or interest, and our results for the three months ended March 31, 2002 also reflect the results of these businesses and interest.
 In addition to the acquisition of these larger businesses and interest, our results also reflect the acquisition and disposition of smaller businesses that occurred in each respective period.
 As a result of these acquisitions and dispositions, the results in each period are not directly comparable.

-The following summary of certain of our historical consolidated financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited consolidated financial statements and related notes that are included elsewhere in this prospectus.
+The following summary of certain of our historical consolidated financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited and unaudited consolidated financial statements and related notes that are included elsewhere in this prospectus.
 Our consolidated financial statements are prepared in accordance with Canadian GAAP, which differs in certain significant respects from U.S. GAAP.
-See our reconciliation to U.S. GAAP beginning on page F-34 for a discussion of the principal differences between Canadian GAAP and U.S. GAAP applicable to our consolidated financial statements and a reconciliation of our earnings to those under U.S. GAAP.
+See our reconciliation to U.S. GAAP beginning on page F-34 and note 16 to our unaudited consolidated financial statements for the three months ended March 31, 2002 beginning on page F-47 for a discussion of the principal differences between Canadian GAAP and U.S. GAAP applicable to our consolidated financial statements and a reconciliation of our earnings to those under U.S. GAAP.